 The state governor ordered the building where the prison was to be dynamited, and in 1998, the Rio de Janeiro State University (UERJ) obtained the right to transfer the area and dependencies that belonged to the prison, inaugurating the Center for Environmental Studies and Sustainable Development (CEADS).

-See more about the history of Ilha Grande
+See more about how to get to Ilha Grande